cpascoli/MiniASOS/README.md

 Technical Improvements
 =

-This initial implementation can be improved in the following areas:
+This initial implementation should be improved in the following areas:

-* Error handling: network requests should handle error conditions (e.g network errors, timeouts, API errors) and display an appropriate message to the user.
+* Error handling: network requests should handle error conditions (e.g network errors, timeouts) and display an appropriate message to the user.
-* Offline support: add some support for lack of connectivity and inform the user if the data of stale data.
+* Offline Support: the app should inform the user if the device is offline.
-* Improved design also taking advantage of hi resolution assets.
+* Visual Design: improve the general look and feel also taking advantage of high resolution assets.